socotecio/django-socio-grpc/docs/features/filters.rst

 Register DjangoFilterBackend
 ============================

-You can see full example `in DSG example repo <https://github.com/socotecio/django-socio-grpc-example/blob/main/backend/example_bib_app/services.py>`_.
+You can see a fully working example `in DSG example repo <https://github.com/socotecio/django-socio-grpc-example/blob/main/backend/example_bib_app/services.py>`_.

 You can register it **by service** or **globally**: